endurantgames/cosmiclegends/src/skills.md

     - Roll [Mystic]{.suspense}    to identify a magical effect.

     - **Edge Success:**
-      You draw unwanted attention from an extra-dimensional power.
+      - You draw unwanted attention from an extra-dimensional power.
-      After this roll, your workshop is trashed.
+      - After this roll, your workshop is trashed.
 You automatically clean it up between the end of the current Crisis and the start of the next Crisis Countdown.
 Until then, you can't use it in Mystic rolls.
-      You use up specific ritual ingredients that are in short supply.
+      - You use up specific ritual ingredients that are in short supply.
-      It takes much more time than you thought it would.
+      - It takes much more time than you thought it would.
-      You won't be able to repeat this specific ritual in the future.
+      - You won't be able to repeat this specific ritual in the future.
-      Lose 1 Health or 1 Might.
+      - Lose 1 Health or 1 Might.
+      - Everyone present loses 1 Health.

 Performer
 :   You're a talented actor, musician, acrobat, magician, or other